4 - Components

 Select the ColoredRectangleInstance

-Change the Height to 0.
-This means that the Height of the ColoredRectangleInstance will match the Height of its container (the Button Component) since it's using "Relative to Container" Height Units.
+.
+This means that the actual height of the ColoredRectangleInstance matches the actual height of its container (the Button Component).
+Since Height Units

-Now the ColoredRectangleInstance automatically matches the Button's Width and Height:
+Now the ColoredRectangleInstance automatically matches the Button's actual with and height:

 To do this: